“Am I doing my PhD right?” What to do when your research feels all over the place

 Over time, the project that once felt interesting starts to feel threatening.

-Not because it is wrong.
-Because you are constantly measuring it against an invisible, undefined standard.
+This happens because you are constantly measuring it against an invisible, undefined standard.

 The uncomfortable truth: there is no universal “right way”